-A selection of images from the past 6 years spent travelling throughout Australia making portraits of mothers and their children.
+An overview of images from the past 8 years made in various locations throughout Australia of mothers and their children.

-There was so little to inform or support the complex and profound emotional and physiological transformation that changes our very being once we give birth, or healthy and realistic representations of the healing, leaking and forever changed bodies of the women who had grown and birthed these babies.
+With a heavy focus on the pregnancy and well-being of the baby, there was so little to inform or support the complex and profound emotional and physiological transformation that changes our very being once we give birth, and I struggled to find healthy and realistic representations of the new day to day lived experience or the healing, leaking and forever changed bodies and minds.

-These disconnected cultural constructions around motherhood worked against me and held me to an unachievable standard, subjecting me to more confusion, angst and guilt at an already incredibly raw and fragile time in my life.
+These disconnected cultural constructions worked against me and held me to an unachievable standard, adversely affecting my mental health, and subjecting me to more confusion, angst and guilt at an already incredibly raw and fragile time in my life.

-Pregnancy, birth and motherhood is one of the most profound, deeply beautiful and intimate experiences a woman can have and yet it is also one of the most physically and emotionally challenging, relentless, demanding and claustrophobic.
+Pregnancy, birth and motherhood are some of the most profound, deeply beautiful and intimate human experiences and yet it is also some of the most physically and emotionally challenging, relentless and claustrophobic.